Giuliodori/duilio/docs/hardware/04_power_system.md

 Additional filtering/distribution elements are used to improve behavior in noisy environments and logic-side load transients.

+### EMI / disturbance suppression (system robustness)

+DUILIO F4 includes input-stage measures intended to improve behavior in noisy electrical environments.

+At board level, this includes a combination of:

+- transient suppression on the VIN side
+- common-mode disturbance attenuation on the input path
+- high-frequency filtering and damping elements around the switching stage

+These measures help reduce susceptibility to conducted disturbances, switching spikes, and wiring-induced noise in real installations.

+Important:

+- these features improve robustness but are not a substitute for proper system-level EMC design
+- cable routing, grounding topology, external filtering, and enclosure strategy remain mandatory for final compliance
+- severe industrial environments may require additional external EMI filters or surge protection upstream

 ### Fuse recommendation

 The board includes an onboard fuse element on VIN, but this is not a replacement for full system protection strategy.